solana-labs/solana/docs/src/wallet-guide/solflare.md

 number of different accounts from the same device.

-If you deposit funds to an address derived from your Ledger device, make sure to access the same address when using SolFlare to be able to access those funds.
+If you deposit funds to an address derived from your Ledger device, make sure to access the same address when using SafeFlare to be able to access those funds.
 If you connect to the incorrect address, simply click Logout and re-connect with the correct address.